KhadijaHasanova/Synchronous-Ball-Movement/README.md

-# asynchronousBallMovement
+# SynchronousBallMovement
-Boiler plate for ball moving aysnchronously
+Creating a ball which moves synchronously in different browsers.